research-software-reactor/rse-skills-graph/README.md

-This is the RSE Skills Graph webapp written in Python 3 with the Flask framework.
+This is the RSE Skills Graph web app written in Python 3 with the Flask framework.
+Original code by Steve Pettifer; mods by Ian Cottam, Colin Morris, Ian Hinder The University of Manchester
+Appache 2 Licence

 To add or update a person's entry modify the JSON entry in people.json.
 People with spaces in their surname should use underscore e.g. Le_Blanc.
 It will be displayed properly with a space.
 The "interests" for each person need to come from Wikipedia main entries - that is our controlled vocabulary.